ComputerScienceHouse/webkdc-theme/README.md

 ### Judging ###

-Submissions will be judged by peers, and a final decision will be made using the benevolent dictator model, by Clockfort.
+Submissions will be judged by peers, and a final decision will be made using the benevolent dictator model, by Clockfort, in about a month (2013-04-18), depending on responses/quality of submitted work.

 ## Also Accepting ##